-

 Exploring HE Options

 These sessions are aimed at introducing students to all aspects of the Higher Education research and application process.
-The majority of these workshops work better before students begin their application for university.
+We would recommend these sessions for students who are beginning to think about their applications to university.

 Aims of the session: